Ginkgo biloba: Research and safety

+FDA warning letters

+Over the period 2021-2023, the US FDA issued warning letters to manufacturers of ginkgo dietary supplements for false advertising about health claims and misbranding of their products as non-approved drugs.

 Traditional medicine

-Ginkgo has been used in traditional Chinese medicine since at least the 11th century C.E.
+Ginkgo has been used in traditional Chinese medicine since at least the 11th century CE.
 Ginkgo seeds, leaves, and nuts have traditionally been used to treat various ailments, such as dementia, asthma, bronchitis, and kidney and bladder disorders.
 However, there is no conclusive evidence that ginkgo is useful for any of these conditions.

-The European Medicines Agency Committee on Herbal Medicinal Products concluded that medicines containing ginkgo leaf can be used for treating mild age-related dementia and mild peripheral vascular disease in adults after serious conditions have been excluded by a physician.

-Society and culture
+In culture

 The ginkgo leaf is the symbol of the Urasenke school of Japanese tea ceremony.
 The tree is the official tree of the Japanese capital of Tokyo, and the symbol of Tokyo is a ginkgo leaf.
 Since 1948, the badge of Tokyo University has been two ginkgo leaves (designed by Shoichi Hoshino), which became the university logo in 2004 with a redesign.
 The logo of Osaka University has been a simplified ginkgo leaf since 1991 when designer Ikko Tanaka created it for the university's sixtieth anniversary.

+In professional sumo, wrestlers ranked in the two highest divisions (jūryō and makuuchi) wear an elaborate topknot called ōichōmage (大銀杏髷) because it resembles the leaf of the ginkgo tree.

+Ginkgo is an official tree of Seoul since 1971, designated by the Seoul Metropolitan Government.